JetLagUK/jetlaguk.github.io/hns-briefing.md

 The hiders choose a transit stop on which to centre their hiding zone.
 Depending on the game map you're playing, the "transit stop" may be a bus stop, a tram stop, a train station, or any one of these.
 The "hiding zone" is a {{ hiding_radius[combo.size.name][combo.unit.name] }} radius circle centred on the transit stop.
-During the hiding period, the hiders have {{ combo.size.hiding_time }} to travel to their transit stop using any allowed means of transport, during which time the seekers are frozen at the start location.
+During the hiding period, the hiders have {{ combo.size.hiding_period }} to travel to their transit stop using any allowed means of transport, during which time the seekers are frozen at the start location.

 ### Middle Game